Romeo Saganash

 Diom Roméo Saganash (born October 28, 1961) is a Cree lawyer and former politician from Canada.
 Saganash served as the member of Parliament (MP) for Abitibi—Baie-James—Nunavik—Eeyou in Quebec from 2011 to 2019.
 A member of the New Democratic Party (NDP), he was first elected to the House of Commons in the 2011 federal election and was re-elected in the 2015 federal election.
 He did not run in 2019.

 Early life and education

-Saganash was born on October 28, 1961, in Waswanipi, a native community in Quebec.
+Saganash was born on October 28, 1961, in Waswanipi, a Cree community in Quebec.
 At the age of seven, he was among 27 Cree children taken from their homes to attend a French-language residential school in La Tuque, where he lived with an English-speaking Anglican family.
 The program was cancelled the following year, but he remained there for ten years, completing his schooling in French.
 After that, he attended a meeting on the negotiations between the Cree and government officials on constitutional and resource rights, which sparked his interest in pursuing a law degree.
 He attended law school at the Université du Québec à Montréal and in 1989 he became the first Cree to receive a law degree in Quebec.
 Saganash is fluent in Cree, French and English.